Skip to main content

 Biosketch

-Ongoing projects include the (i) the study of species biology and the nature of host-parasite interactions, based on comparative genomics and (ii) studies of speciation, drug resistance, vaccine efficacy and vaccine design, informed by population genomics data.
-Our research is funded by NSF, NIH, USDA and the Bill and Melinda Gates Foundation.
+Ongoing projects include the study of species biology and evolution, and the nature of host-parasite interactions, based on comparative genomics, and studies on the impact of pathogen genetic variation on drug resistance, vaccine efficacy and vaccine design, informed by population genomics data.
+Our research has been funded by NSF, NIH, USDA and the Bill and Melinda Gates Foundation.

 Research/Clinical Keywords